MCRCHoward/MCRC/how-it-works/Pipeline/Phase-1/Phase1Detailed.md

 Updated to pass `user.id` and `user.role` to `NavUser`, so the SideDrawer has context.
 The Phase 1 UI refresh also:

 - Adds a **My Tasks** nav entry and page header badge (with live count) so ICs can jump straight to their queue.
-- Groups all service area inquiry links under “Service Areas” so the sidebar stays compact as we layer in more case tooling.
+- **Service Pipeline Structure:** Each service (Mediation, Facilitation, Restorative Practices) is now its own top-level sidebar item with five pipeline stages as sub-items:
+  - Overview (landing page for the service)
+  - Inquiries (existing inquiry management)
+  - Intake Queue (placeholder for Phase 2+)
+  - Scheduling (placeholder for Phase 2+)
+  - Activity Log (placeholder for Phase 2+)
-- Hides CMS-centric entries (Blog, Events, Newsletter, Donations, Roadmap) unless you’re an admin, keeping the coordinator view focused on case work.
+- Hides CMS-centric entries (Blog, Events, Newsletter, Donations, Roadmap) unless you're an admin, keeping the coordinator view focused on case work.
+- **Sidebar Header:** Replaced the TeamSwitcher dropdown with a direct link to `/dashboard`.
+The header subtitle dynamically displays the user's formatted role (e.g., "Intake Coordinator") when on `/dashboard`, and "Back to dashboard" on all other routes.

+### 2.11 `src/components/Dashboard/ServicePipelinePlaceholder.tsx`
+Reusable placeholder component for pipeline stages that aren't yet implemented:

+- Accepts `serviceName`, `stageName`, and optional `description`/`children` props.
+- Renders a consistent "Coming soon" card with service-specific messaging.
+- Used across all three services for Intake Queue, Scheduling, and Activity Log pages until those workflows are built in future phases.

+### 2.12 `src/app/(frontend)/(cms)/layout.tsx` (CMS Root Layout)
+Parent layout that wraps all CMS routes:

+- Enforces authentication (redirects to `/login` if unauthenticated).
+- Wraps children with `NuqsAdapter` from `nuqs/adapters/next/app` to enable URL-aware query state hooks (`useQueryState`, `useQueryStates`) throughout the CMS section.
+This powers the task board's shareable filter URLs and other query-parameter-driven features.

-### 2.11 Documentation Companion Files
+### 2.13 Documentation Companion Files
 - `how-it-works/masterList.md` – canonical overview + status table for the whole pipeline.
 - `how-it-works/Pipeline/Phase-1/Phase1Summary.md` – plain-language summary (5th-grade reading level).
 - `how-it-works/Pipeline/Phase-1/Phase1Detailed.md` (this file) – deep technical log.